erickdacohen/nytBestSellers/README.md

 # NytBestSeller

+---

-This script uses python to scrape the NYT best-selling books list.
+Used to scrape the NYT best-selling books list and output a CSV file.

+## Usage

+`python3 src/acquire.py`

+## Dependencies

+1. BeautifulSoup4